Netcracker/qubership-opensearch/curator/README.md

     "ts": timestamp of backup
 ```

+## Data Validation Marker

+Curator supports the Backup Daemon [Data Validation Marker API](https://github.com/Netcracker/qubership-backup-daemon-go#data-validation-marker-api).
+It allows an external component (for example, Cloud Backuper) to record which backup was last validated and to retrieve that record later.

+The marker is stored in a dedicated OpenSearch index `system.backup-restore-markers` as a single document with a fixed identifier (`current`), so only the most recent marker is kept.
+The index is created automatically on the first `set` operation with `number_of_shards: 1` with default replica.

 ## Scheduled snapshots cleanup

 Curator is able to perform scheduled snapshots cleanup.
 However, it is not possible to provide common template that can be easily configured for different use cases.